pairofAces/linkedin-clone/README.md

 # User Guide
 <p>
-Users can either use this application on their own accord and follow their own decisions or use this comprehensive <strong>guide</strong>:
+Users can use this application on their own accord and follow their own decisions or use this comprehensive <strong>guide</strong>:
 <br>
 <br>

+Users can create a profile with their full name, profile picture URL (optional), email, and password.

 <!-- Users can browse through the shop or sign up/in through the links in the navigation bar above.